-See also Personal reflections.
+See also Personal reflections about adult life.

 Like in the BBC1 series, writer Katy Brent has a young son with autism but that is where the similarities end.

 When she received her diagnosis her mother Sam thought the doctors were describing an extraordinary child rather than someone with a disability.
 While not without the difficulties associated with autism, Saffron’s extraordinary, colourful imagination, articulacy and sensitivity certainly bear out that impression.